Top 20: Best Used Family Cars

 Saloons do lots of things very well.
 They look smart, handle great and fit four or five people comfortably, while keeping enough room in the boot for pushchairs, suitcases and shopping bags.

 These elongated hatchbacks or saloons offer all of the great characteristics of their more common counterparts, but with a touch of extra cargo room for increased practicality.

 Ford family cars are widely considered to be some of the best on the market, and you can't look for a new family car without at least considering a Ford Focus.

 Over the years it has grown in size to accommodate occupants and their luggage in total comfort, and whichever year you go for you'll be getting a good-looking car that's great to drive.

-Because it's been around for so long, you can find good used examples from anywhere between £3,000 and £23,000 depending on the age, mileage and specification you go for.
-ST models make for seriously fast family cars.
+Because it's been around for so long, you can find good used examples from anywhere between £5,000 and £23,000 depending on the age, mileage and specification you go for.
+ST models make for seriously fast family transport.

 The Astra is a typical "mum" or "dad" car and there's lots of good reasons for that.
 In the UK, Astra sales have been huge for more than three decades because of their honest ability to carry families wherever they need to go.

-As you'd expect, more modern generations will have better technology, but older cars are still decent to drive and practical too.
+As you'd expect, more modern generations of Vauxhall family cars will have better technology, but older cars are still decent to drive and practical too.